 Every component, from the aerial to the loudspeaker concealed behind the stylish grille, has been carefully sourced to ensure the best possible sound quality.

 Modern radio with retro styling.

 Combining retro good looks with the latest DAB, the Revival allows you to enjoy tuning into your favourite radio stations.

 Found a radio station that you want to come back to later?
 Not a problem.
 Simply add it as a preset, so you can access it with the touch of just a few buttons.

 The Revival is perfectly portable.
 A colour coordinated carry handle enables a quick pick-up and release - enjoy your Revival both indoors and out.

 And if you want to take your music elsewhere to listen in peace, there’s even a handy socket so you can listen with your own headphones without disturbing – or being disturbed – by others.

-A stereo line-in socket enables playback for your iPod or MP3.
+A stereo line-in socket enables playback for your smartphone.

 This means that the Revival can also double up as a speaker for your playlists too.

 - Yes (3.5mm Stereo)